 - Turn off all the electrical switches to your air conditioning system.
 If you are not comfortable with this, you can call your air conditioning service expert to help guide you through the process.

 - Don’t turn your air conditioner back on until a professional air conditioner inspection has been performed.
-Call Boehmers/Cronin Emery Service Experts and ensure your equipment will work safely and effectively with a full AC safety inspection.
+Call Boehmers/Cronin Emery Service Experts and ensure your equipment will operate safely and effectively with a full AC safety inspection.

 REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
-This can actually cause more problems, including not allowing the air conditioner to air out properly and remove moisture, a could cause rust or other damage.
+This may actually cause more problems, including not allowing the air conditioner to air out properly and remove moisture, a could cause rust or other damage.